petrhyl/quizgame/README.md

 # quizgame
-### guessing game in windows form application and consumint the open trivia db api
+### guessing game in windows form application which consuming the open Trivia db api

 ### Containing
 + all time visible heading "Quiz game"
 + first panel
-    + user choose difficulty, number of claims
+    + choosing of a difficulty and a number of claims
 + second panel
     + number of claims to answer
     + score